-In this article, you'll learn everything you need to know to upload subscribers into Marketing Automation Professional (MA Professional).
+In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 AutoFTP lets users manually upload files that contain lists of subscribers.
-These are in turn processed by MA Professional as a Subscriber upload.
-The format of the files must match a data format in your MA Professional account before the files are uploaded through the AutoFTP website.
+These are in turn processed by Communications Professional as a Subscriber upload.
+The format of the files must match a data format in your Communications Professional account before the files are uploaded through the AutoFTP website.

 The AutoFTP site allows users to drag and drop files or to browse and upload.
-MA Professional checks for new files to process every few minutes.
+Communications Professional checks for new files to process every few minutes.

 There are two prerequisites that must be met before you use AutoFTP: